 Smoking regulations in Northern Ireland

-On 30 April 2007, virtually all enclosed public places and workplaces in Northern Ireland became smokefree.
+Most enclosed public places and workplaces in Northern Ireland are smoke free.
 It is against the law to smoke in these places.
 You could be fined for smoking in enclosed public places.

 Places where you can't smoke

-Under the new regulations, it is against the law to smoke in:
+Under the smoke-free regulations in Northern Ireland, it is against the law to smoke in:

 - pubs, bars and nightclubs